LiamKaist/Fluidsim/README.md

 I have a grid of 50 by 50 cells, velocities are however not stored in the centers of the cells , but on the sides of the cells.
 Which means there will be (50 + 1 velocities ) by (50 + 1 velocities) stored in an array

+11/12/2023

+First , create a table containing all the velocities of the staggered grid There are 50 by 50 cells, hence 51 by 51 velocities to store due to the staggered grid.
+(Why use a staggered grid?
+This should be understood)